chipsalliance/chisel/docs/src/explanations/warnings.md

 This warning occurs when indexing a `Vec` with no elements.
 It can be fixed by removing the indexing operation for the size zero `Vec` (perhaps via guarding with an `if-else` or `Option.when`).

+### [W007] Bundle literal value too wide

+This warning occurs when creating a [Bundle Literal](../appendix/experimental-features#bundle-literals) where the literal value for a field is wider than the Bundle field's width.
+It can be fixed by reducing the width of the literal (perhaps choosing a different value if it is impossible to encode the value in the field's width).